N02870941/mazes/docs/README.md

 For a given walk of the graph, the cost of a vertex `v_i` is always the cost of vertex `v_(i-1) + 1`, where `v_(i+1)` is the vertex just before vertex `v` in the walk.
 So, when we traverse the graph, we just keep incrementing as we go instead of wasting space on information we can confidently predict and compute when it is needed.
 We see for vertices that we not discovered or visited, by default their cost is infinite - this will come in handy when finding the shortest path.

-# Generating with Randomized Depth-first search
+# Generating with Randomized Depth/Breadth-first search

-The [Randomized Depth-first search][wiki] follows:
+The [Randomized Depth/Breadth-first search][wiki] follows:

 1. Make the initial cell the current cell and mark it as visited
 2. While there are unvisited cells